YellowLineParking/Appy.Configuration/README.md

 ### Nano Api and Docker

-In search of supporting projects that want to run or debug their projects inside Docker and at the same time consume the configuration from 1Password, a simple Nano Api integrated directly in the tool was added.
+In search of supporting projects that could be executed inside Docker and at the same time consume the configuration from 1Password, a simple Nano Api integrated directly in the tool was added.
 This eliminates the need to have any reference to the 1Password cli in your project image.

 ```console
 appy-op -s -a -api 5500